jakehaugen/pantheon/CLI-STYLE-GUIDE.md

 **Formatting and Grammar**

 *   Each flag should end with "enabled" regardless of the initial state to keep things consistent.
-*   Each state should be supported in the CLI regardless of the default value in order to override a flag set in the config file.
+*   Each state should be supported in the CLI regardless of the default value in order to override a flag set in the configuration file.
 *   Do not combine words, instead use a dash to separate them (i.e. `--word1-word2-enabled`).

 **Examples:**